England Football Online

 Timeline

-Stanley Shute Harris BA
+Stanley Shute Harris MA, BA

 According to the 1891 census, Stanley is the oldest of three children to Charles A. and Constance M..
 His father is in the civil service of colonial office in the higher division.
 They have three servants and live at The Hermitage, The Avenue in Cuddington, Epsom.

-According to the 1901 census, Stanley is now an undergraduate at Cambridge, still living with his parents and now three younger siblings and three servants at The Homestead in Cuddington.
+According to the 1901 census, Stanley is now an undergraduate at Cambridge, still living with his parents and now with three younger siblings and three servants at The Homestead in Cuddington.

-According to the 1911 census, Stanley Shute is headmaster at St. Ronans School on Mill Road in East Preston, Worthing in Sussex
+According to the 1911 census, Stanley Shute is headmaster at St. Ronans School on Mill Road in East Preston, Worthing in Sussex.

-In the GWR Shareholders entries, on 4 March 1919, Stanley Shute Harris was an executor (along with his brother Walter) of captain George Augustus Williams will, upon his death on 6 February 1919.
+In the GWR Shareholders entries, on 4 March 1919, Stanley Shute Harris is an executor (along with his brother Walter) of captain George Augustus Williams will, upon his death on 6 February 1919.
 Stanley was living at St. Ronan's in Worthing.

 According to the 1921 census, Stanley Shute is still the headmaster at St. Ronans.